martc55/Jbd2Solis/README.md

 to give greater control.
 I have a DIY 16 cell LiFePO4 battery (about 4.5kWh).
 The BMS used is the JBD-SP25S003-L16S-100A.
 It was setup as a lead acid battery on my Solis inverter (RHI-3K-48ES-5G) and worked OK for 18 months, as long as you don't over discharge.
 The maximum discaharge voltage that can be set was 48V, OK for lead acid batteries but too low LiFePO4.
-At 20% SoC, the voltage is 51.5V.
+At 20% SoC, my battery voltage is 51.5V.
-I noted that at 20% it did not completely disconnect the battery, but discharged 42W, so I set force charge at 15%.
+I noted that at 20% it did not completely disconnect the battery, but it continues to discharge at 42W, so I set force charge at 15%.

 BMS has 2 output ports, One UART for BT module and I use the app to log the voltage and current data.
 I can also use the app to change the default properties of the BMS.